inclusive-design/website-cities/content/resources/access-guide-checklist/index.md

    - Available features to adjust distracting sounds and background noises
    - Any other note regarding floor covering and tripping hazards, such as electrical wires
    - List of available equipment, materials and tools to participate in the planned co-design activities
-- General information that make the event more accessible and inclusive
+- General information that makes the event more accessible and inclusive
    - Availability of reserved spots in the room or at different working station for mobility devices
    - Availability of extra spaces/seats for personal assistants and service animals
    - Information about the rest areas for service animals